decent-bet/platform-frontend/docs/usage.md

 The end time field needs to be manually entered for now.
 This will be replaced with a date/time picker in the near future.

-After entering the end time field, click on the "ADD GAME TO ORACLE" button to push the game to the sports oracle contract.
+After entering the end time field, click on the **Add Game to Oracle** button to push the game to the sports oracle contract.

 ## Push game to provider